bahmutov/cypress-workshop-basics/05-xhr/PITCHME.md

 **Todo 3/3**

+- ⌨️ implement the test "'confirms the request and the response"
+- verify the request body and the response body of the intercept
-- after you waited for the intercept once, you can use `cy.get('@alias')` to get its as many times as needed.
-Verify the request body and the response body of the intercept.
-Implement the test "'confirms the request and the response"
+- **Tip:** after you waited for the intercept once, you can use `cy.get('@alias')`

 ![Post new item response](./img/post-item-response.png)